-Trends in observed and projected physical climate variables, and changes in extreme weather and climate events, are summarized in this section.
-Many of the assessments here are adapted from AR6 WGI (IPCC, In Press), especially chapters 11 (Seneviratne et al., 2021) and 12 (Ranasinghe et al., 2021) and the WGI Atlas (Gutiérrez et al., In Press) (references to chapters in WGI are hereafter abbreviated I.11, I.12, I.Atlas, etc.).
-I.12.4.6 assesses North American climatic impact drivers without assessing their impacts or associated risks.
-WGI assessments are augmented in this section with regionally specific support from recent national climate assessments or original literature.
+Trends in observed and projected physical climate variables, and changes in extreme weather and climate events, are summarised in this section.
+Many of the assessments here are adapted from AR6 WGI (IPCC, 2021), especially Chapters 11 (Seneviratne et al., 2021) and 12 (Ranasinghe et al., 2021), and the Atlas (Gutiérrez et al., 2021a, b).
+Ranasinghe et al., 2021, Section 12.4.6, assesses North American climatic impact drivers without assessing their impacts or associated risks.
+The WGI assessments are augmented in this section with regionally specific support from recent national climate assessments or original literature.